A tale of two shuffle algebras: The shuffle algebra with spectral parameters

 $\forall \sigma \in S(k)$, where $R_\sigma = R_\sigma(z_1,...,z_k)$ is any braid lift of the permutation $\sigma$, and:

 \end{itemize}

 \end{proposition}

-\begin{proof} The fact that the shuffle product \eqref{eqn:shuf prod aff} preserves the vector space of symmetric tensors is proved word-for-word like Proposition \ref{prop:shuf 2}.
-Therefore, it remains to prove that if $A$ and $B$ only have simple poles at $z_i = z_j \oq^2$, then $A * B$ has the same property.
-Since $R_{ab}(z)$ has a simple pole at $z=1$, a priori $A * B$ could have simple poles at $z_i = z_j$, so it remains to show that the residues at these poles vanish. \\
+\begin{proof} The fact that the shuffle product \eqref{eqn:shuf prod aff} preserves the vector space of symmetric tensors is proved word-for-word as in Proposition \ref{prop:shuf 2}.
+Therefore, it remains to prove that if $A$ and $B$ have no poles other than simple poles at $z_i = z_j \oq^2$, then $A * B$ has the same property.
+Besides simple poles at $z_i = z_j \oq^2$ (which we allow), the $R$-matrices in the right-hand side of \eqref{eqn:shuf prod aff} only produce simple poles at $z_i = z_j$, so it remains to show that the residues at the latter poles vanish. \\

+We will show that any symmetric tensor $X = X_{1...k}(z_1,...,z_k)$ with at most a simple pole at $z_1 = z_k$ is actually regular there.
 Without loss of generality, we will prove the vanishing of the residue at $z_1 = z_k$.
-We will show that any symmetric tensor $X = X_{1...k}(z_1,...,z_k)$ with at most a simple pole at $z_1 = z_k$ is actually regular there.
 Since only the indices/variables 1 and $k$ will play an important role in the following, we will use ellipses ... for the indices/variables $2,...,k-1$.
 Let us consider \eqref{eqn:symm aff} in the particular case $\sigma = (1k)$:

 where $Y(z_1,...,z_k) = X(z_1,...,z_k) \cdot (z_1-z_k)$ is regular at $z_1 = z_k$.
 We may choose:

 Since the residue of $R_{1k} \left( \frac {z_1}{z_k} \right)$ at $z_1 = z_k$ is $(q-q^{-1})\cdot (1k)$, the residue of \eqref{eqn:sam} is: